Magenta HR Consulting

 How do I manage long-term sickness absence?

-Stay in regular, supportive contact and get a proper medical view, usually through an occupational health referral, before making any decisions.
-Use it to understand the prognosis and whether a return is realistic, and consider adjustments, phased returns or a change of duties.
+Keep in regular, supportive contact and get a proper medical view, usually through an occupational health referral, before you make any decisions.
+Use it to understand the outlook and whether a return is realistic, and think about adjustments, a phased return or a change of duties.

-Only if there is genuinely no reasonable prospect of a sustainable return should you consider a capability process.
-Throughout, treat the absence as potentially covered by disability law until a medical opinion tells you otherwise.
+Only when there's genuinely no realistic prospect of a lasting return should you look at a capability process.
+All the way through, treat the absence as possibly covered by disability law until a medical opinion says otherwise.

 Important